A Burial At Sea is an excerpt from a work-in-progress, a novel set in Australia and China in 1885-95, provisionally titled Kerosene Creek.

 I have a bad feeling about this, interrupted Mary Star of the Sea, You should have stood up to him.

-“Make sure you add ammonia,” instructes the VM, “It dissolves the grease.”
+- “Make sure you add ammonia,” instructs the VM, “It dissolves the grease.”

 The body of Sister Magdalena lay on a plank set on two trestles, level with the railing at the stern of the ship.
 The nun shared the canvas shroud with an iron gear wheel, a shoemaker’s last and several lumps of rusty engine parts.
 The captain, first mate and bosun stood to one side of the plank, Sister Agnes stood alone on the other side.
 A sailor in starched white uniform stood at attention at the head of the plank.
 Dr Yersin and Dr Sun, plus a dozen curious passengers, watched from a respectful distance.
 One passenger stood apart from the rest—tall, dark skinned with an eye patch.
 He appeared more interested in Dr Sun than in the ceremony.
 When he noticed Agnes looking at him, he smiled back at her, showing a gold tooth.